Abdishakur05/Debug/README.md

 * Enjoy the user experience
 * Be able to look at the reviews to see what others think

+### Returing Visitor Goals
+* Check Opening Hours or Location Details
+* Stay Updated on New Menu Items and Promotions

 ### Frequent Visitor Goals
-* Announcment on updates on new coffee drinks
+* stay updated on new menu items
 * Sign up to the Newsletter so that I am emailed any major updates

 ## Design